What Is Notary Public? And Why Do I Need One?

 For unsigned documents, a stamp or seal of the authority issuing certificate and the address of certification are necessary.
 Today, there are 117 members countries in the Hauge Apostille Convention including the United States.

-Why Do You need a Notary?
+Why Do You Need a Notary Service?

 A notary is more than just some fancy rubber stamp.
 Getting a document notarized means getting it verified for its authenticity and purpose.